Advice > Consulting

 1.3.1 Problem structuring and maths skills

-First, McKinsey already started testing your maths and logic skills with its Problem Solving Guide.
-This skill will continue being tested during case interviews and you will be expected to perform mental maths both quickly and accurately.
+First, McKinsey already started testing areas of your thinking with McKinsey Solve.
+These will continue being tested during case interviews and you will be expected to perform mental maths both quickly and accurately.

 In addition, your interviewer will ask you to solve the problem in a structured way.
 In simple terms, that means you will be expected to solve questions with a clear step-by-step approach, that is easy for your interviewer to understand.